plotzing/plotzing/README.md

 graph_violin("jealousy","gender", "relationship_status",showanimation=TRUE #Generate a violin plot which shows an animated transition between the two relationship_status levels
 ```

 If you are using repeated-measures data, you may also specify an ID variable using the the command **'setanimationid=**' and specifying the name of the ID variable in your dataframe.
 This ensures that the movement of each individual datapoint correctly reflects the changes associated with each individual subject.
-Note that animated graphs are still under development, and, at present, customization options are limited.
+Note, however, that animated graphs are still under development, and, at present, customization options are limited.

 ## **Saving Graphs and Animations**

-To save high-quality graphs, users may use the **'ggsave()**' function built into ggplot2 or use the **'save_graph()**' function built into Plotzing.
+To save high-quality graphs, users may use the **'ggsave()**' function built into ggplot2 or the **'save_graph()**' function built into Plotzing.
 The **'save_graph()**' function automatically saves the last graph or animation generated by the user to their working directory and sets the default dpi to 500 (for high-quality images).
 Users only need to specify the filename, and, if desired, the height and width of the graph in inches.
 For example, the following code saves the last generated graph to the user's working directory and sets the height to be 6 inches and the width to be 9 inches:

 ```{r, echo=TRUE, eval=FALSE}
 # Saving graphs
 save_graph("mygraph.png",height=6,width=9)
 ```

-Alternatively, users can simply just save the graph and have the height and width generated by default (e.g., **'save_graph("mygraph.png")**' would also work).
+Alternatively, users can simply save the graph and have the height and width generated by default (e.g., **'save_graph("mygraph.png")**' would also work).
 Although users may also use the saving functions built into RStudio, the resulting files saved through this method will be lower in quality (as the save_graph() function automatically sets the DPI to 500).
 To save animations, users may use the **'anim_sav()**' command built into gganimate or the **'save_animation()**' command built into Plotzing.
 However, this latter function is still under development and does not yet support height and width commands.

 ## **Contact Me**

 Plotzing was developed by Benjamin Gelbart, a PhD candidate at the University of California, Santa Barbara.
 The project benefits greatly from the contributions of the R community and users who provide valuable feedback and suggestions.
 If you're having trouble, notice a glitch, or want to offer feedback, feel free to email me at bgelbart[at]ucsb.edu.
 I would love to hear from you!